WSorensen1996/Data_Analysis/Econ_project_1/readme.txt

 effects and random effects doesn’t hold.
 Vice versa, we learned that the conditions for first differences to be valid were met.
 Although, it has to be stated that there is no strict exogeneity but we have argued that FD consists of more exogeneity than FE.
-Thus, it can be concluded that, with the given data, the firms don’t have CRS but diminishing returns since we saw in figure 3 that ˆ βFD K = 0.0630 and ˆ βFD L = 0.5487.
+Thus, it can be concluded that, with the given data, the firms don’t have CRS but diminishing returns since we saw in figure 3(Found in full report) that ˆ βFD K = 0.0630 and ˆ βFD L = 0.5487.